elshadaghazade/EACAMP_python_memory_profiler_sample/README.md

 # REPO FOR EDUCATIONAL PURPOSE

-This repo is created for educational purpose for TechAcademy students.
+This repo is created for educational purpose for EACAMP students.
 Codes in this repo demonstrates how to use memory efficiently and benchmark it.

 ## MEMORY PROFILER
 [Link to memory_profiler_samples](./memory_profiler_samples)